sethm/symon/README.md

 ## 3.0 Features

 Symon can simulate multiple 6502 based architectures.
-At present, three machines are implemented: Symon (the default), MULTICOMP, and a "Simple" machine useful for debugging.
+At present, four machines are implemented: Symon (the default), MULTICOMP, BenEater, and a "Simple" machine useful for debugging.

 ### 3.1 Memory Maps